 In the spring prior to cover crop termination, above-ground winter cereal rye biomass was collected from four 1-ft2 quadrats in at least one cover crop strip from 34 site-years.
-Eighteen of these site-years were going into corn and 16 of these site-years were going into soybean.
-Upon collection, replicate samples were combined and then dried and weighed.
+Eighteen of these site-years were going into corn and 16 of these site-years were going into soybeans.
+Upon collection, samples were dried and weighed.

-In the fall, cooperators combined and weighed grain from individual 'with cover crop' and 'without cover crop' strips using a weigh wagon or a yield monitor.
+In the fall, cooperators harvested and weighed grain from individual "with cover crop" and "without cover crop" strips using a weigh wagon or a yield monitor.
 Corn yields were corrected for 15.5% moisture and soybean yields were corrected for 13% moisture.

 Data were analyzed using JMP Pro 10 statistical software (SAS Institute Inc., Cary, NC) and yield comparisons employ least squares means for accuracy.
-Statistical significance is reported at the $P \le 0.05$ level with tendencies noted at the 0.05 < $P \le 0.10$ level.
+Statistical significance is reported at the P $\leq$ 0.05 level with tendencies noted at the 0.05 < P $\leq$ 0.10 level.